Languages in censuses: Algeria

 The official language of Algeria is Modern Standard Arabic (literary Arabic), as specified in its constitution since 1963.
-In addition to this, Berber has been recognized as a "national language" by constitutional amendment since May 8, 2002.
+In addition to this, Berber has been recognized as a "national language" by constitutional amendment since 8 May 2002.
 Algerian Arabic and Berber are the native languages of over 99% of Algerians, with Algerian Arabic spoken by about 72% and Berber by 27.4%.
 French, though it has no official status, is widely used in government, culture, media (newspapers) and education (from primary school), due to Algeria's colonial history and can be regarded as being a de facto co-official language of Algeria.
 Kabyle, the most spoken Berber language in the country, is taught and partially co-official (with a few restrictions) in parts of Kabylie.

 Andorra

 Official language is Catalan, although the most spoken language is Spanish.
 Other minority languages are French and Portuguese.

 Antigua and Barbuda

-Official language is English, while Antiguan Creole is dissuaded from use.
+The de facto official language is English, while Antiguan Creole is dissuaded from use.
 Around 10,000 inhabitants speak Spanish.